Private Proofs of When and Where: Introduction

 Position verification protocols enable an entity (which we call the \emph{prover}) to prove the statement ``I am at location $L$'' to a set of verifiers.
 These protocols are analogous to interactive proofs in complexity theory and cryptography, except the statements proven are about a \emph{physical property} of the prover, rather than the logical properties of some mathematical object (e.g., ``The graph $\varphi$ is $3$-colorable'').
 Position verification gives rise to intriguing new cryptographic possibilities, such as using someone's geospatial location as a secure credential for decrypting a message or performing a private computation~\cite{chandran2009position,buhrman2014position}.

 The idea behind position verification is that a group of verifiers can exchange signals with a purported prover in a purported location, and based on the timing of the received signals, obtain trustworthy proof of the prover's location.
 Without strong assumptions, such proofs cannot be obtained in a purely classical setting: a number of papers~\cite{chandran2009position,kent2011quantum,buhrman2014position} showed that it is always possible for colluding adversaries to efficiently spoof any classical position verification protocol.
 This classical impossibility result holds even if we make computational assumptions; thus for position verification to be possible one has to consider different models, such as trusted hardware models~\cite{gabber1998prove}, bounded storage models~\cite{chandran2009position}, or the quantum model~\cite{kent2011quantum,buhrman2014position,malaney2016quantum}.
-The quantum model is perhaps the most intriguing one, as it opens the possibility of secure position verification via properties of quantum physics such as unclonability and the uncertainty principle.
+The quantum position verification (QPV) model is perhaps the most compelling, as it leverages physical principles such as unclonability and uncertainty to potentially achieve secure location verification.

-As mentioned, position verification protocols enable proofs of the statement ``I am at a location $L$''.
-In this paper we explore the following question: what other statements about physical location can be proved?
-Consider the following location statements: \begin{enumerate} \item I am \emph{not} at location $L$. \item I visited some doctor's office sometime yesterday afternoon. \item I am located at coordinates that form a satisfying assignment to a given 3SAT formula $\varphi$. \end{enumerate}

-Trivially, each of these statements can be shown by proving that the relevant party was in a specific location at a specific time.
-However, whereas proving presence at a location must reveal the location, statements like the above naturally can benefit from a privacy guarantee.
+However, even if secure position verification is achievable, it raises a fundamental privacy concern: an entity's position in space and time is one of its most sensitive physical attributes.
+In many applications, the goal is not to reveal a precise location, but rather to prove some statement about it.
+For example, one might wish to prove to a judge that one was \emph{not} near a crime scene (``I was not at location $L$.''), or to certify that a nation-state's armaments remained within its borders (``The weapon was always inside a region.'').